romanowski/blog/neo4j.md

 While developing this stack the helpful part of Scala toolbox were type aliases (to better express already used compound structures), packing simple but specific data values into its own case classes and when the processing model was quickly changing - using implicit conversions between types to minimize impact of changes to the existing code in the first step and deliver new functionality without too much refactoring.

 Another story is about Scala standard collections, folds, options for optional/partial data.
 Also parts of Scalaz library were very helpful by providing simple operations for transforming and merging complex monoid-like data structures.

-I hope to write another blog post just focusing on these techniques - while such Scalaz-monoid functionalities can be found in libraries in other languages too, implicit type conversions are not that common.

 The crucial part developed from the very beginning were integration tests written in BDD style, covering quickly growing complexity of the new engine and possible operations.
 To sum it up from higher perspective, another layer of functional tests were covering http API calls and JSON structures/transformations, with help of Scalatest.